For General Information: (740) 374-1400

 Why it’s done

-Before a baby is born, early intervention using fetal surgery can treat life-threatening birth defects and improve outcomes in some cases.
-For example, if a baby has been diagnosed before birth with spina bifida, surgeons might perform open fetal surgery or a less invasive procedure using a fetoscope.
+Before a baby is born, early fetal surgery treatment for life-altering health problems can make outcomes better in some cases.
+For example, if a baby has been diagnosed before birth with spina bifida, surgeons might do fetal surgery or a less-invasive procedure using a fetoscope.

 Risks

-Potential risks of the procedure — both the risks to you and those to the unborn baby — should be explained by the doctor.
-These risks include rupture of the uterus after surgery (uterine rupture), fetal death, operative complications, early labor and potential failure to treat the birth defect.
+Your healthcare professional should explain the potential risks of the procedure.
+This includes the risks to you and those to the unborn baby.
+These risks include rupture of the uterus after surgery, other surgery complications, early labor, failure to treat the health problem and sometimes death of the fetus.

 Results

-When done by fetal surgery experts in select babies, this early intervention can have better results than surgery after delivery.
-This means that children with spina bifida, for example, may be significantly less disabled as they go through life than they would have been if they had surgery after birth.
+When done by fetal surgery experts in select babies, surgery before birth can have better results than surgery after delivery.
+This means that children with spina bifida, for example, may have fewer major disabilities and decreased risk of an impact on the brain as they go through life than they would have if they had surgery after birth.